 However, they do so in style as the dye system followed by the outfit system was introduced providing even more freedom to customise one’s appearance (through obtaining and learning style motifs).

 The characters also have plenty of company from other players thanks to the removal of alliance segregation in the PVE world with the One Tamriel update.
 Players are now able to quest, run dungeons or just socialise in a tavern with friends from any alliance.
 This extends to friends of all levels as everyone, and everything is now scaled to max level through gaining lowbie bonuses to stats that are gradually repealed until the character hits level 50 and reaches champion point 160.

 The veteran rank system was overhauled back in 2016 to make leveling your second, third, fourth etc. character much easier (as Champion Points are player account-based, all alternate characters you have are able to access your accumulated account-wide Champion Points at level 50).
 If you want to level even more characters, additional character slots also became available for purchase via the crown store.

 Additional convenience items such as race and name change tokens have also been added to the crown store to help fix any regretful decisions.
 A great feature for adult gamers – no one wants to re-level a character all over again because you no longer fancy your character’s hairstyle or to fix a name typo.

 How Hard Is It to Catch Up in Elder Scrolls Online?

-So, you now know that Elder Scrolls Online is worth playing in 2021.
+So, you now know that Elder Scrolls Online is worth playing today.
 How hard is it to catch-up in ESO when some players have been playing it from day one?
 Is it too late to join in?
 Is the gap between the haves and the have-nots too great?